 When I graduated from La Roche College with a B.S. in Advertising Design, I set out to be the best designer in the world and spent my career immersed in the world of advertising and marketing, creating original ideas for some of the world’s largest brands to some of the world’s smallest brands, fighting the disease of mediocrity.

-In 2001, that singular approach opened many new doors, including one to his own ad agency, built on a simple mantra: “Every brand has a soul.
+In 2001, that singular approach opened many new doors, including one to my own ad agency, built on a simple mantra: “Every brand has a soul.
 But not every agency has the heart to find it.
 We do.”

-Likewise, Don believes every story should possess a soul and in this case the untold story of DAY ONE: Birth is a death sentence, released in early 2019, an intense fiction thriller and the first of a three-part series about Kachada Toscano, the protagonist, who has the heart and courage to expose his without any remorse.
+Likewise, I believe every story should possess a soul and in this case the untold story of DAY ONE: Birth is a death sentence, released in early 2019, an intense fiction thriller and the first of a three-part series about Kachada Toscano, the protagonist, who has the heart and courage to expose his without any remorse.
 The unlikely tale of two parallel universes—where the chilling ancestral traditions of the Comanche Tribe and the ruthless code of the Sicilian Mafia—mysteriously intersect will rest on the backside of your eyelids leaving you many a restless night.

 : "Kudos to the author, Don Sedei, for a well written, action-packed adventure that will have everyone desperate to see Kachada finally get his man."

 ONCE YOU TURN THIS PAGE…